RWang-Dev/SafeRoute/README.md

 **Is there anything special we need to know in order to effectively test your app? (optional):**

 * When searching for a location on the map page, you won't see a marker/icon for that location unless it's within the predefined boundaries (on campus).
 The same goes for seeing your location and saved locations.
 * To enable notifications, press the notifications button at the top right corner of the screen.
+Send notifications by going to "/admin".

 ## Screenshots of Site (complete)